Did You Know?

 - Poor eating habits, with low protein or inadequate fluids.

-What To Do After A Fall
+What To Do After A Senior Falls

-If You Can Get Up
+If You CAN Get Up

 Follow these five steps for getting up: